Welcome to the VA Handbook!

 Fluff and bullsh*t

-Excuse my French, but I really want to cut through the plethora of nonsense out there and deliver useful information so you can have a successful business and a happy work life.
+Excuse my French, but I prefer to cut through the plethora of waffle and nonsense out there and deliver useful information.

 Unicorns and fairies

 It’s not my style to write in a cutesy kinda way.
-I’m definitely a bit direct and I’m not everyone’s cup of tea – and that’s okay.
+I’m somewhat direct and I’m not everyone’s cup of tea – and that’s okay.

 I just prefer to say what I think and not waste time tarting up a blog post so people will like me.

-I’m assuming you’re just as busy (if not busier because I don’t have any kids!) and just want clear and simple information.
+I’m assuming you’re just as busy (if not busier because I don’t have any kids!) and just want to be given clear and simple information.

 I also don’t believe in manifesting success from thin air or asking the Universe to do the heavy lifting.
-I’m not into that woo-woo kinda stuff.
+I’m not into any woo-woo kinda stuff.

 I believe we make our own success.